Case studies: Three water conservation projects

 Solution: Drip line, mulch and transplant

 To help his trees, David must periodically deep water the Pines in the dry months.
 The Japanese Maples like a rich, well drained soil with an ample water supply.
-Monterey Pines have a Canopy Tree Library rating of Moderate Water Use, and Japanese maples, a rating of High Water Use.
+Monterey Pines have a Canopy Tree Library rating of Moderate Water Use, and Japanese maples, need more water.
 First, David loosens up the top layer of the soil under the trees with a pick ax or spade.
 This makes a huge difference in allowing water and air to penetrate the soil.
 Next, he decides to keep it simple and run a 1/2″ drip line on top of the soil to the trees from a hose bib he rarely uses on the side of the house.
 He will need a vacuum breaker, filter and pressure regulator at the faucet connection.
 He runs the 1/2″ line along the edge of the property to the trees and along the back fence.
 Off of the 1/2″ line, he adds 1/4″ tubing that has 1/2″ GPH internal emitters spaced every 18″, covering the area in a grid pattern.
-After consulting the Canopy Watering Chart, he decides to run the irrigation 2x a month for 90 minutes during the dry months.
+After consulting the Canopy Watering Chart, he decides to run the irrigation every other month for 90 minutes during the dry months.
 After installing the irrigation, David lays down a 4″ layer of bark chips to keep the soil moisture in.

 David will need to inspect the drip system every spring since he cannot see it working under the mulch.
 He is going to hire a Certified Arborist to check the Pines’ health, especially checking the large limbs for likelihood of breakage.
 Finally, because the Maples are not compatible with the clay soil or the watering plan, he and his wife transplant the Maples to the one high-water-use planting bed they have decided to keep in front of the house where his prized azaleas and camellias grow well.